 Actually delivering it to the clerk’s office in the county where the construction project is located.
 The actual office may change from county-to-county, and so you’ll need to investigate this.
 Generally speaking, this information is easy to find.
-We provide links to each county’s form and filing office in our Florida Notice of Commencement Checklist & Lien Risk Guide For Owners.
-You can also file your Florida Notice of Commencement electronically here.
+Here is a list of all the Florida county recorders’ offices along with their contact information and filing requirements.

 2. Getting it Posted

 The second part of the requirement is that property owners must make sure that the Notice of Commencement document is displayed at the project job site.